kkuppens/GettingCleaningData/README.md

 directory from "UCI HAR Dataset".
 The script will check for existing output directory and create if not present.
 File location: "./UCI HAR Dataset/output/TidyDataSet.txt".
 Coursera allows you to upload the data file into a .txt format.
 For this reason decided to write to a tab delimited text file.
-7. Using the format(x,scientific=TRUE) function, I noticed that the original data contains more numbers behind the decimal than typical shown in R (7 behind decimal).
+7. Using the format(x,scientific=TRUE) function or looking directly at the project data, I noticed that the original data contains more numbers behind the decimal than typical shown in R (7 behind decimal).
 For this reason I decided to keep inputs precision and to not alter (i.e. round to 7 behind decimal) any of the data written to the file.

 ##3.
 R Script - run_analysis.R